Straggler Robust Distributed Matrix Inverse Approximation: Abstract

 \section{Abstract}

-A cumbersome operation in numerical analysis and linear algebra, optimization, machine learning and engineering algorithms; is inverting large full-rank matrices which appears in various processes and applications \cite{GS59}.
-This has both numerical stability and complexity issues, as well as high expected time to compute.
-We address the latter issue, by proposing an algorithm which uses a black-box least squares optimization solver as a subroutine, to give an estimate of the inverse (and pseudoinverse) of real nonsingular matrices; by estimating its columns.
-This also gives it the flexibility to be performed in a distributed manner, thus the estimate can be obtained a lot faster, and can be made robust to \textit{stragglers}.
-Furthermore, we assume a centralized network with no message passing between the computing nodes, and do not require a matrix factorization; e.g. LU, SVD or QR decomposition beforehand.
+A cumbersome operation in signal processing, numerical analysis and linear algebra, optimization and machine learning, is inverting large full-rank matrices.
+We propose an approximate matrix inversion algorithm which uses a black-box least squares optimization solver as a subroutine, to give an estimate of the inverse and pseudoinverse of real full-rank matrices.
+The proposed algorithms can be implemented in a distributed manner by splitting the workload column-by-column, and allocating the computations to multiple workers.
+Furthermore, it does not require a matrix factorization, e.g. LU, SVD or QR decomposition beforehand.
+We further incorporate our algorithms in a numerically stable binary repetition coded computing scheme, which makes them robust to \textit{stragglers}, i.e. non-responsive workers.